talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 The following aspects of the HAMC should be considered:

 - The HMAC TLV is OPTIONAL.
-- While it is presumed that unique keys will be employed by each participating node, in scenarios where the network resorts to manual configuration of pre-shared keys, the same key might be reused by multiple systems as an (incorrect) shortcut to keeeping the problem of pre-shared key configuration manageable.
+- While it is presumed that unique keys will be employed by each participating node, in scenarios where the network resorts to manual configuration of pre-shared keys, the same key might be reused by multiple systems as an (incorrect) shortcut to keeping the problem of pre-shared key configuration manageable.
 - An internal attacker who does not have access to the pre-shared key can capture legitimate packets, and later replay the SRH and HMAC from these recorded packets.
 This allows the attacker to insert the previously recorded SRH and HMAC into a newly injected packet.
 An on-path internal attacker can also replace the SRH of an in-transit packet with a different SRH that was previously captured.